sophielelei/Mobile_Mapping/README.md

-## Code & Datasets for a Large-n systematic mapping of flash flood literature
+## Code & Datasets for a Large-n systematic mapping of Mobile Money
+Need to update!

 We reviewed abstracts of peer-reviewed work published between January 2000 and July 2020 in scientific journals, technical conferences and multi-author books.
 A total of 3748 abstracts from Web of Science Core collection were screened for relevance.